Inzhenerka/docs.getdbt.tech/website/snippets/_available-tiers-privatelink.md

-:::info Limited to certain Enterprise tiers
+:::info Available to certain Enterprise tiers

 The PrivateLink feature is available on the following dbt Cloud Enterprise tiers:
  * Business Critical